-E. Plans for Improvement
+F. Plans for Improvement

-- 1. If the purpose of an evaluation conference is to place a teacher on a Plan for Improvement, the teacher has the right to request Association representation and shall be given at least 48 hours to obtain such representation. - 2.
-No teacher shall be placed on a plan for improvement without prior observations by the evaluator.
-When a teacher is placed on a plan for improvement the following shall be established in writing: the areas needing improvement; the program to be followed which shall include expectations, activities and prescribed time lines; the monitoring system; duration; and the teacher's right to have Association representation.
-Plans for Improvement shall represent the best efforts of the principal to define expectations, identify performance deficiencies, and recommend activities which may support improvement in teacher performance.
-The preparation of the Plan for Improvement shall be discussed with the teacher, while completion of the final document is the responsibility of the principal. - F. With the consent of the affected teacher, a Plan for Improvement will include a request for assistance from a Mentor/Intervention Team, to be submitted to the Association's Instructional and Professional Development Committee. - G. If a change in the evaluation procedure is to be considered, the Association shall be involved.
+No member shall be placed on a plan for improvement without prior observations by the evaluator.
+When a member is placed on a plan for improvement, the following shall be established in writing: the areas needing improvement; the program to be followed which shall include expectations, activities and prescribed time lines; the monitoring system; duration; and the member's right to have Association representation.
+Plans for Improvement shall represent the best efforts of the principal to define expectations, identify performance deficiencies, and recommend activities that may support improvement in member performance.
+The preparation of the Plan for Improvement shall be discussed with the member, while completion of the final document is the responsibility of the principal.

+- G. Members who are placed on Professional Support or a Plan of Improvement may choose to request an Instructional Coach through the AEA Evaluation Committee or its representative.
+If available, a trained Instructional Coach will assist the teacher in working towards meeting the areas indicated on the Plan of Professional Support or the Plan of Improvement.
+The member requesting assistance is ultimately responsible for meeting the expectations of the evaluation plan. - H. If a change in the evaluation procedure is to be considered, the Association shall be involved.
 That involvement will include full opportunity for the Evaluation Committee of the Association to review proposed changes to any part of the evaluation system and to collaborate with District representatives about how best to meet common needs.
-The Association reserves the right to petition the School Board to intervene in disputes over proposed changes to the evaluation system which cannot be resolved administratively.
+The Association reserves the right to petition the School Board to intervene in disputes over proposed changes to the evaluation system which cannot be resolved administratively. - I. Additional evaluation information and procedures are found in the AEA/ASD Certificated Employee Evaluation Document available on the ASD website.